TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

    exception was raised by the codec.

-   The *mapping* object must map Unicode ordinal integers to bytes objects, integers in the range from 0 to 255 or ``None``.
+   The *mapping* object must map Unicode ordinal integers to bytes objects, integers in the range kutoka 0 to 255 or ``None``.
 Unmapped character ordinals (ones which cause a :exc:`LookupError`) as well as mapped to ``None`` are treated as "undefined mapping" and cause an error.